-For example, despite the importer's undertaking to place devices in conformity with the Regulation on the market, the distributor will have to verify that the device is CE marked and that there is a declaration of conformity in the languages of the Member States in which the importer shall place the devices on the market, that it is labelled and accompanied by an instruction leaflet in the languages of the Member States in which the importer shall place the devices on the market, that there is a UDI where applicable and that the importer features on the labelling .
+For example, despite the importer's undertaking to place devices in conformity with the Regulation on the market, the distributor will have to verify that the device is CE marked and that the declaration of conformity has been drawn up, that it is labelled and accompanied by an instruction leaflet in the languages of the Member States in which the importer shall place the devices on the market, that there is a UDI where applicable and that the importer features on the labelling 17.

-→ 1.2 Obligation to register in Eudamed 15
+→ 1.2 Obligation to register in Eudamed 18

-Importers shall register in Eudamed before placing a device, other than a custom-made device, on the market .
+Importers shall register in Eudamed before placing a device, other than a custom-made device, on the market 19.
 Importers shall keep the information concerning them up to date and shall make any changes within one week of any change occurring.

-14. See the sheet for distributors to find all the obligations that are applicable to them.

-15. This step depends on the date on which the Eudamed database is operational.

-16. Article 31 of the MDR.
+- 16. Article 13(1) of the MDR. - 17.
+See the sheet for distributors to find all the obligations that are applicable to them. - 18.
+This step depends on the date on which the Eudamed database will be made mandatory, in accordance with the deadlines set out in Article 123 of the Regulation.
+Certain modules of the Eudamed database have been made accessible, in particular those relating to the registration of actors and devices.
+Use of these modules is initially voluntary.
+Link to Eudamed: https://ec.europa.eu/tools/eudamed/#/screen/home - 19.
+Article 31 of the MDR.
 The information to be submitted is listed in Annex VI, part A, point 1 of the MDR.